mikamikem/Igor/Modules/MonsterTest/Menu/Readme.md

 ## Jenkins Setup

-This module allows you to run Testing jobs directly from Jenkins without running through a Unity Editor window.
-Look at the [Monster Test Guide](MonsterTestReadme.md) for more information.
+This module does not require any special Jenkins setup.

 ## Project Setup